Where to find your FIF calculation in Hatch

 Confused?
 Let’s dive into an example:

-I received my FDR and CV from Hatch and I asked my accountant to calculate FIF on my other investments outside of Hatch, so I have these income totals.
+I received my FDR and CV calculations from Hatch and I asked my accountant to calculate FIF on my other investments outside of Hatch, so I have these income totals.

 Total overseas income (FDR method)